 Much has been written about the infamous Russian bokeh monster, the Helios 44-2 58mm F2.
 Why infamous you ask?
 Well, the Helios is a copy of the Carl Zeiss Biotar 58mm.
 Back in the end of World War II, the Russians occupied East Germany.
 A few crafty guys went into the Zeiss factory and stole the Biotar formula.

 The Helios 44-2 58mm is one of the most mass produced lenses ever made and can be acquired rather cheaply.
 It's far from being a perfect lens but wow what bokeh.
 The Biotar formula creates a swirling bokeh that is just stunning.
 This is why it's called the “Bokeh Monster“.

 You really need to stop this lens down a bit.
 Shooting wide open get you a very dreamy image.
 Stopping down to f4 or lower sharpens up the lens nicely.
 It has 8 aperture blades.

 Helios 44-2 58mm is really sought after by the more experimental photographers and cinematographers.
 The lenses' bokeh is unmatched and has remarkable color retention.
 I use it on my BMPCC and URSA Mini 4.6k and it looks amazing.
 It gives your footage an instant vintage look.

 The sharper the camera sensor the better this lens performs.
 It takes the “digital bite” out of the harshest video image.
 It also creates stunning flares.
 I also use a Metabones Speedbooster on my BMPCC and it really helps to bring this lens to life.
 The extra stop does magic on this vintage baby.

-It has a 52mm filter thread.
+The Helios 44-2 has a 52mm filter thread.
 I use an inexpensive step-up ring to get it to my filter size of 77mm.

 Minimum Focus Distance is about 20 inches.